 Production editors play a key role in the creation of written content for books, magazines, newspapers, or online media.
 These editors generally oversee work from content-creators through a variety of editing and creation stages from development to final publication, and may also be responsible for bringing together a variety of participants, from writers and copy editors to layout designers and even employees from art/creative departments.
 For online content-providers, they may also engage in …Read more

-Ensure adherence to a style guide, correct formatting and consistent use of language within a document.
+- Ensure adherence to a style guide, correct formatting and consistent use of language within a document.

-Review, rewrite and edit the work of writers.
+- Review, rewrite and edit the work of writers.